rdbeach/JsonQuery/README.md

 Brief description of the methods.
 Will make this more detailed later, as this code is still in development.
 Look at the java code for specifics.

                 Static Methods:
-                JsonQueryBuilder.fromJson: Converts a JSON string to a JsonQuery object tree
+                JsonQuery.fromJson: Converts a JSON string to a JsonQuery object tree

                 JsonQuery Class Members